 Over the past few years’ I’ve been lucky enough to travel a reasonable amount, although there’s always time for more, but for most people they don’t head away as often as they’d like due to the expense of traveling.
 You’ve got to factor in the price of flights, hotels, insurance, travel, spending money and much more.
 Flights can be one of the largest expenses of a trip, but they don’t have to be as you can grab cheap airfares to Europe for the same as what you’d spend on a takeaway delivery, and one’s further afield can be as cheap as what you’d spend on a fancy holiday in London.
-Here are some of the tips I have used to grab cheap airfares and continue to travel.
+Here are some of the tips I have used to grab cheap airfares and continue to travel so much.

 Search in Incognito Windows